Former NYT columnist Kristof makes case for Oregon residency - NewsBreak

 Former NYT columnist Kristof makes case for Oregon residency

-SALEM, Ore.
-(AP) — Former New York Times journalist Nicholas Kristof told Oregon’s top election official Monday that his having voted in New York state in 2020 doesn’t disqualify him from being a candidate for governor in Oregon.
+Former New York Times journalist Nicholas Kristof told Oregon s top election official Monday that his having voted in New York state in 2020 doesn't disqualify him from being a candidate for governor in Oregon.

 Kristof is running in a crowded field for the Democratic nomination for governor and has raised some $2.5 million for his campaign war chest.
 He noted in his affidavit that he had residences in both New York state and Oregon and had registered to vote in New York for convenience.